+Lacey Schwartz and Mehret Mandefro, The Loving Generation (2018 video)

+Topic 5.
+United States and globalization

+Supporting Questions: How does globalization affect the United States?
+How can Americans use the Constitution to unite the nation?

-Using primary sources such as campaign literature and debates, news articles/analyses, editorials, and television coverage, analyze the important policies and events that took place during the presidencies of John F. Kennedy (the confrontation with Cuba over missile bases, the space exploration program, and the assassination of the President), Lyndon Johnson (the Great Society programs, the Vietnam War and anti-war movements, the 1965 Immigration and Nationality Act), and Nixon (the creation of the Environmental Protection Act, diplomacy with China, the Watergate scandal and the resignation of the President).
+Using primary sources such as campaign literature and debates, news articles/analyses, editorials, and television coverage, analyze the important policies and events that took place during the presidencies of John F. Kennedy (e.g., the confrontation with Cuba over missile bases, the space exploration program, Kennedy’s assassination), Lyndon Johnson (the Great Society programs, the Civil Rights and Voting Rights Acts, the Vietnam War and anti-war movements, the 1965 Immigration and Nationality Act, the assassinations of Martin Luther King, Jr., and Robert F. Kennedy), and Richard Nixon (the creation of the Environmental Protection Agency, diplomacy with China, détente with the Soviet Union, the Watergate scandal, and Nixon’s resignation).

 Analyze and evaluate the impact of economic liberalism on mid-20th century society, including the legacy of the New Deal on post World War II America, the expansion of American manufacturing and unionism, social welfare programs, and the regulation of major industries such as transportation, energy, communications and finance.

-Analyze and evaluate the impact of the environmental movement in the United States and Massachusetts.

-the publication of Rachel Carson’s Silent Spring documenting the detrimental effects of pesticides on wildlife and water (1962)

-the federal Clean Air Act (1970)

-the Massachusetts Wetlands Protection Act (1972)

-the federal Water Pollution Control Act (Clean Water Act, 1977)

-Analyze the role of citizens’ active participation in protest to bring about changes in legislation on civil rights, gay rights, women’s rights, disability rights, consumer rights, immigrants’ rights, and environmental protection in the 20th and 21st centuries.

-Suggested Primary Sources in Appendix E: Stonewall Rising: the First Gay Pride March (video, 1970); Ed Roberts, Speech on disability rights at a Sit-In Rally in San Francisco (1977); Cesar Chavez, Address to the Commonwealth Club of California (1984)

-Topic 5: Global America: Conservatism, Terrorism, and the Constitution

-Supporting Question: How can Americans use the Constitution to unite the nation?

-Clarification Statement: Students should use primary sources such as campaign literature, speeches, debates, print and multimedia news articles/analyses, editorials, and demographic and economic data to research topics in the late 20th and early 21st centuries.

-Analyze the presidency of Ronald Reagan (1981-89) and the rise of the conservative movement in American politics, researching policies such as tax rate cuts, anti-communist foreign and defense policies, Supreme Court appointments, and the replacement of striking air traffic controllers with non-union personnel.
+Analyze the presidency of Ronald Reagan (1981-1989) and the rise of the conservative movement in American politics, (e.g., policies such as tax rate cuts, anti-communist foreign and defense policies, replacement of striking air traffic controllers with non-union personnel.

+Analyze how the failure of communist economic policies and U.S.-sponsored resistance to Soviet military and diplomatic initiatives contributed to the fall of the Berlin Wall in 1989 the dissolution of the Soviet Union in 1991, and the end of the Cold War.

-Analyze some of the major technological and social trends of the late 20th and early 21st centuries (e.g., the computer and technological revolution beginning in the 1980s, scientific and medical discoveries, legislation on disability rights, and major immigration and demographic changes such as the rise in Asian and Hispanic immigration).
+Analyze some of the major technological and social trends and issues of the late 20th and early 21st centuries (e.g., the computer and technological revolution beginning in the 1980s, scientific and medical discoveries such as DNA research, major immigration and demographic changes such as the rise in Asian and Hispanic immigration).

-Evaluate the consequences of some of the major federal economic policies from the late 20th through the early 21st century (e.g., the North American Free Trade Agreement [NAFTA] in 1993, welfare reform legislation and expansion of the earned income tax credit, the response to the banking crisis of 2008, the Patient Protection and Affordable Care Act of 2010 and tax reform legislation of 2017).

-Evaluate the effectiveness of the federal government’s response to international terrorism, mass shootings, natural disasters, and computer vulnerability in the 21st century.

-Clarification Statement: Students can research one of topics below:

-the 2001 terrorist attack on the World Trade Center in New York City and the Pentagon near Washington D.C., the Homeland Security Act, the Foreign Intelligence Surveillance Act and the Iraq War)
+Evaluate the effectiveness of the federal government’s response to international terrorism in the 21st century, including the 2001 terrorist attack on the World Trade Center in New York City and the Pentagon near Washington, D.C., the Homeland Security Act, the Foreign Intelligence Surveillance Act, and the Afghanistan and Iraq Wars.

-Suggested Primary Source in Appendix E: George W. Bush, Address to the Joint Session of the 107th Congress on the September 11 attack (September, 2001)
+Suggested Primary Source for Topic 5 in Appendix D:

+George W. Bush, Address to the Joint Session of the 107th Congress (September, 2001)